 Rewards redemption without jumping through hoops

-Some cards come with high redemption thresholds – you have to redeem a certain (sometimes large) amount of accumulated points or cash back rewards dollars to actually get the cash (i.e. the cash back you've earned will be on lockdown until you've reached some predetermined threshold).
+Some cards come with high redemption thresholds – you have to redeem a certain (sometimes large) amount of accumulated points or cash back rewards dollars at once.
+In other words, the cash back you've earned will be on lockdown until you've reached some predetermined threshold.
 Fortunately, the Chase Freedom has a very low threshold of $20 worth of cash back for statement credits and direct deposits, which is quite easy to reach.
 And you always get a full 1-cent-per-point value.
 That's an important distinction because, with some other cards, the value of your rewards can get diluted when you redeem for cash back.